thuinanutshell/ai-technical-interviewer/README.md

 1. User selects a topic (e.g., Trees, DP)
 2. A random question is displayed
-3. User starts the timer
+3. The user starts the timer
 4. User records answer for each UMPIRE step
-5. System transcribes the answer and gives AI feedback
+5. The system transcribes the answer and gives AI feedback
 6. Final feedback is provided based on performance

 ---